Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 Other things worth mentioning:
 - Wrapper script to upload/download modules should be developed.
 If I use djangopypi2 as our package server, then the commands needed to upload/download modules are quite long e.g.:
-  - Upload: `python setup.py register -r local sdist upload -r`
+  - Upload: `python setup.py register -r local sdist upload -r local`
   - Download: `pip install --index-url http://localhost:8000/simple/ --extra-index-url https://pypi.python.org/simple/ SomePackage`
 - If I use djangopypi2 then I will need to modify website texts accordingly (e.g.: change the website header to "Mininet Repository" or something).